GoViG: Goal-Conditioned Visual Navigation Instruction Generation via Multimodal Reasoning: Methodology

 To leverage R2R-CE and HA-R2R, we generate egocentric observation sequences and corresponding navigation paths using an A\textsuperscript{*}-based heuristic search in the HA-VLN simulator~\cite{dong2025ha}, using Qwen-VL-2.5~\cite{bai2025qwen2} to segment both visual observation and corresponding instructions into semantically coherent sub-scenes.
-As a result, this part of the R2R-Goal dataset consists of 74,737 trajectories, partitioned into training (48,490), validation\_seen (3,573), validation\_unseen (8,361), and testing (14,313) splits, with detailed statistics presented in Fig.~\ref{fig:dataset}.
+All trajectory-instruction pairs are manually reviewed to verify spatial coherence and semantic alignment.
+Misaligned or ambiguous pairs are corrected or removed.
+This human-in-the-loop validation ensures diverse, high-quality navigation patterns.~As a result, this part of the R2R-Goal dataset consists of 74,737 trajectories, partitioned into training (48,490), validation~seen (3,573), validation~unseen (8,361), and testing (14,313) splits, with detailed statistics presented in Fig.~\ref{fig:dataset}.

 For the real-world subset, we apply the same segmentation strategy to observation sequences obtained from the GO Stanford, ReCon, and HuRoN datasets.
-We then manually annotate a total of 150 trajectories with corresponding natural language navigation instructions.
+We then manually annotate a total of 1080 trajectories with corresponding natural language navigation instructions.
 Each trajectory in R2R-Goal retains an initial sequence of six egocentric observations and a final goal observation.
 These visual sequences, combined with the corresponding navigation instructions, constitute the inputs for our proposed task.
-Additional dataset construction and annotation details are included in the supplementary materials.
+Additional dataset construction and annotation details are included in the Appendix.